 Ph.D.
 Program in Mechanical Engineering

 The Ph.D. program is for students interested in obtaining academic or research positions in colleges and universities or in government and commercial research laboratories.
 The program gives students a rigorous and thorough knowledge of a broad range of theoretical and practical research subject areas, and develops the ability to recognize and pursue significant research in Mechanical Engineering.
-Practically all students in the PhD program are supported as teaching assistants in the first year followed by a research assistantship on funded projects thereafter.

 - A bachelor's degree in mechanical engineering, or a related field such as another engineering discipline, a physical science, or mathematics.